How to unblock a drain

 - If you’re successful in clearing the blockage, pour hot water down the drain - this can help remove any residue still attached to the inside of the pipe.

 Simple and mostly risk-free, using hot water to flush your drains is a great way to remove smaller blockages.
 Remember with this method, heating the water at too high a temperature can cause damage to the structure of PVC pipes.

-- Pour a litre (or more if necessary) of water down the drain
+- Pour a litre (or more if necessary) of nearly boiling water down the drain.

 The method involves a bit of repetition if you want your drain to run as clearly as possible.